badele/gitcheck/README.md

 =========

-Tool to check your repository in a single pass.
-If you working in multiples projects, the gitcheck script scan recursive directory to find .git directory and analyse git repository status
+If you working in multiples projects, you want can be analyzed in a single pass of the changes in your projects. gitcheck is script who scan recursive directory to find a git directory and analyse all modifications.

 ## Examples utilizations

 ### Simple version
-This version show a summary of your git repositories, it print if you have a repository that have modified.
-For each lines, it print repository status and if modified, it print number files added and deleted.
+In simple version, it show for each repositories if you have modification not committed and or commits not pushed.

 ```bash
 >garchdeps.py